Contraceptive Sponge for Birth Control

 The difference in sponge failure rates for women who have given birth to children vaginally and those who have not may be due to changes in the cervix after vaginal delivery.

-The use of spermicides with nonoxynol 9 may increase your risk of getting HIV/AIDS.
-So be sure to use a condom for STD protection unless you know that you and your partner are infection-free.
+The use of spermicides with nonoxynol-9 may increase your risk of getting HIV/AIDS.
+So be sure to use a condom for STI protection unless you know that you and your partner are infection-free.

 Advantages of contraceptive sponge